News Reports

 Formed on St. Patrick’s Day 2012, the Lodge has been named Rawlins White Memorial, in honour of Rawlins White who was burnt to death on 30th March 1555, in central Cardiff.
 Faithfully to the end, he was heard to proclaim the Gospel of Salvation through Jesus Christ.

 The opening day was very memorable and historic for all who were in attendance.
-Over 80 Brethren and Sisters from all five regions of the British Isles were present and the small church hall was filled to capacity.
-Further info and photos can be viewed by clicking our Lodge badge on the right.
+Over 80 Brethren and Sisters from all five regions of the British Isles were present and the church hall was filled to capacity.

-The Orange Standard newspaper carried an article about the opening day and it is below.
+The Orange Standard newspaper and Orange Torch (Scotland) carried articles about the opening day and they are below.